 - The reason people don’t have confidence, and instead have anxiety disorders is because they lead a life of futile purposeless comfort – devoid of any meaningful personal achievements to derive confidence and pride from.

-- Confidence can be built, and anxiety can be disposed off with – but it’ll take exposure and practice.
+- Confidence can be built, and anxiety can be disposed of – but it’ll take exposure and practice.

 - Small wins lead to big wins.

 - As you incrementally gain small wins, you’ll incrementally gain the experience you need for bigger challenges.
-Practice with small wins, use experience and newfound confidence to try for big wins.
+Practice with small wins; use the experience and newfound confidence to try for big wins.

 So start taking action TODAY.